Motorcycle Accident Lawyer

 Illinois insurance regulations and dishonest insurance carriers can complicate the process of recovering compensation for injured motorcyclists.
 Therefore, it is important for injured riders, or loved ones acting on their behalf, to retain an attorney who has experience handling these types of claims.
 Our attorneys have a successful history of handling claims against insurance companies and, for one rider, a $47,5000,000 verdict for injuries sustained in a head-on collision.
 While each case is different and damages will vary, our attorneys are committed to helping motorcyclists recover compensation for their losses, which may include medical bills, and property damage.

 If you have been involved in a motorcycle accident, you may have legal recourse.
-To learn more about how our attorneys may be able to help, please fill out our no cost case review form today.
+To learn more about how an attorney at Scott W. Sheen & Associates, P.C. may be able to help, please call us at 331-318-2280 or send us the contact form today.

-If you were injured in a crash, an attorney can explain your options for pursuing compensation for medical bills and other losses.
+If you were injured in a crash, an attorney with strong experience in Illinois motor vehicle accident injury litigation can explain your options for pursuing compensation for medical bills and other losses.
 If you contact an attorney immediately after the accident, he or she can begin to collect information and evidence to support your claim for compensation.
 To help build your claim, your attorney may:

 - Collect scene and police reports